-Give me a child until he is seven and I will give you a man.
+Give me a child until he is seven, and I will give you a man.

-Francis Xavier, co-founder of Jesuit order
+Francis Xavier, co-founder of the Jesuit order

-There is a story told to me by my Father.
+There is a story told me by my Father.
 It was very popular in Poland, when we were run by communist Russia after WWll.

-To have complete control over childhood education, home schooling is vigorously fought by governments with totalitarian system.
+To have complete control over childhood education, homeschooling is vigorously fought by governments with totalitarian system.

 Here is another story, this time from our lives.
 A very educational one.

-The similar thing happened to me and my sister, when my Mother left for a 30 day vacation (a very unusual event) and we stayed with our Grandmother.
+The similar thing happened to me and my sister, when my Mother left for a 30-day vacation (a very unusual event) and we stayed with our Grandmother.
 We were also very little at that time.
 When our Mother came back, we were calling Grandmother – Mother and didn’t know who this strange new woman was.
-Mother was petrified and long solitary vacations never happened again.
+Mother was petrified, and long solitary vacations never happened again.

 But when I am getting older, more and more it becomes clear to me, that one of our most important goals in life is to raise children.
 It may be the most important.
 It’s not how much money you will leave for them.
 It’s how they will remember you.

 The best way to raise children is just to be there.

 I said it.
 But I don’t know how many people said it before.